 A qualified biologist reviews all projects to determine if there is any candidate, proposed, threatened and/or endangered species present within the project limits, or within close-enough proximity to be potentially impacted by the project.
-The ADOT Biologist will determine if a
+The ADOT Biologist will determine if a biological evaluation (BE) or biological evaluation short form (BESF) or 'in-house' memo is used to make an ESA determination for the project.
+A determination of effect is made by the ADOT Biologist who is also responsible for consultation with the USFWS as necessary.

-Cult Cultural Resources - Section 106 Select a determination from the drop-down menu
+Cultural Resources - Section 106